zonedb/zonedb/README.md

 If a new SLD or third-level domain needs to be added to `zones.txt`, follow these steps locally:

-1. add the new zone to the bottom of the `zones.txt` file
+1. Add the new zone to the bottom of the `zones.txt` file.
-1. run `make normalize` to normalize the data
+1. Run `make normalize` to normalize the data changes.
-1. run `make update` to run ZoneDB's update process
+1. Run `go run cmd/zonedb/main.go -update -w -zones {new zone}` to update its metadata.
-1. create a pull request for the changes, and confirm the tests are passing
+1. Create a pull request for the changes, and confirm the tests are passing.

-#### json files
+#### JSON files

 If an update to one of the `{zone}.json` files is needed, do this locally: